 - Category 4: products in the bottom 50% of your inventory.

-Once you have the rankings in place, calculate safety stock levels: the amount of each product you need to have on hand in order to not go out of stock before a new shipment inventory arrives.
-Having safety stock will allow you to have a buffer for when demand for your products increases unexpectedly.
+Once you have the rankings in place, calculate safety stock levels: the amount of each product you need to have on hand in order to avoid stockouts before a new shipment of inventory arrives.
+Having safety stock will give you a buffer for when demand for your products increases unexpectedly.

 With safety stock numbers calculated, the next step is to create a minimum stocking level for each category of your inventory.
 Here is an example, from QuickBooks, of how to determine minimum stocking levels for each category:

 - Category 1: These are your top-performing products.
 You should have the most buffer here.
 Double your safety stock number to determine a good minimum stocking level for products within this category.